 Now that you have the documents signed and notarized, you will need to print copies for yourself (the attorney-in-fact) and the legal entity who validates the form (such as a bank or attorney office).
 Be sure to give the original document to your parent (the principal) and find a safe place to store these forms.

-Need Help With Your Parent’s Power of Attorney Form?
+Need Help With Your Parent’s Finances?